victor99pekk/c_neural_network/README.md

 ```
 <br>

-### Create training data:
+## Create training data:
 define the training data.
 You have to define the a set of input to the neural network and it's expected output.

-1. `stride` is how man is the number input parameters plus the number of outputs.
+1. `stride` is the number input parameters plus the number of outputs.

 `ti` is input data that the nn can learn to fit.